 Founder and Publisher

-L.M.
-Browning (Leslie M. Browning) is the award-winning author of ten titles.
+(L.M.)
+Leslie M. Browning was born in 1982.
 She grew up in the small fishing village of Stonington, Connecticut.
 In her writing, Browning explores the confluence of the natural landscape and the interior landscape.
 A proud native of New England, she travels often throughout the region using her photography and writing to explore the ecological and cultural identity of the Northeast.

+In 2010, Leslie debuted with a three-title contemplative poetry series: Ruminations at Twilight, Oak Wise, and The Barren Plain.
+These three books went on to garner several accolades including a total of 3 pushcart-prize nominations, the Nautilus Gold Medal for Poetry, and Foreword Reviews‘ Book of the Year Award.
+She followed this success with, Fleeting Moments of Fierce Clarity, which was named a finalist in the Next Generation Indie Book Awards and was nominated for a Pushcart Prize.
 Balancing her passion for writing with her love of learning, Leslie sits on the Board of the Art’s Cafe Mystic, a poetic art’s venue that has run for 17 years in Mystic, Connecticut and has featured authors who are Poets Laureate of the U.S. and winners of the Pulitzer Prize, National Book Award, and MacArthur “Genius Award.”
 She also sits on the Board of Directors for the Independent Book Publisher’s Association.
 With over 3,000 members, IBPA is the largest publishing trade association in the U.S. She is a graduate of the University of London and a Fellow with the International League of Conservation Writers.
 She is Partner at Hiraeth Press; Co-Founder of Written River: An Anthology of Eco-Poetics as well as Founder and Editor-in-Chief of The Wayfarer.

 To learn more go to www.lmbrowning.com

 Jason Kirkey is an author, poet, and the founder of Hiraeth Press.
 He grew up in the Ipswich River-North Atlantic Coast watershed of Massachusetts.
 With a background in both environmental philosophy and conservation biology, Jason’s work is focused on rewilding the human heart and mind.
 He has written four volumes of poetry, including Estuaries, and a nonfiction book, The Salmon in the Spring.
-Jason is currently at work on his second nonfiction book and a novel.To learn more go to www.jasonkirkey.com
+Jason is currently at work on his second nonfiction book and a novel.